SathyaBhat/sathyasays.com/content/posts/2013-05-19-the-keys-to-oracle.md

   <tr>
     <td>
-      &#8220;What do I have to do to become expert, where is the list of key things I need to do with regards to Oracle&#8221;
+      "What do I have to do to become expert, where is the list of key things I need to do with regards to Oracle"
     </td>
   </tr>
 </table>